F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 CIS supports Hybrid Cloud, any public Cloud providers such as; AWS, Azure, GCP, On-Prem, VmWare, Tanzu etc. which is in same network/datacenter and can communicate with each other.

 ### How does CIS start as a secondary Cluster?
-CIS recognizes as Secondary when it starts with a deployment parameter i.e. --cis-type=secondary
+CIS recognizes as Secondary when it starts with a deployment parameter i.e. --multi-cluster-mode=secondary

 ### How does Secondary CIS learn about the Primary Cluster endpoint state in HA mode?
 Both of the CIS will communicate with both K8s API servers and prepares the AS3 declaration, but the secondary CIS only sends the declaration when the Primary cluster's health probe fails.
 As soon as primary cluster comes up, secondary CIS stops sending the declaration.